Well, our nest has been empty for a bit now, but nothing seems to have changed.

 They pop in at random and if I don’t see them first hand (which is rare), there are tell-tale signs they’ve been around.

-You might wonder how I know anyone else lives here when I rarely see my son or my daughter for that matter?
+You might wonder how I know when I rarely see my son or daughter?

 I can TRACK them!

 I know where they’ve been and when they’ve been there.
 It’s like tracking wild animals and being happy with just a glimpse of them once in a while.

 Well, there’s the food missing from the fridge or cupboard, the bread crumbs and food residue on the counter, the empty juice jug left in the fridge, the kettle left out after being used, the silver coins missing from our ‘loose change’ jar, the empty toilet paper roll, the lack of hot water in the shower, the unflushed toilet, and in Erin’s case the blank spaces where food used to be in the pantry… I could go on and on.